UPDATED ON 15 JANUARY 2025

 When to Seek Help

 While it’s normal to feel emotionally detached for short periods, if these feelings persist or if they’re accompanied by other signs of postpartum depression—such as intense sadness, irritability, or hopelessness—it’s important to seek help.
+There are various treatment options available, including therapy and medication, to help you work through these emotional challenges.
 Postpartum depression is a treatable condition, and with the right support, you can work toward feeling more connected with your baby.

 Final Thoughts

 Feeling detached from your baby after birth can be distressing, but it’s important to remember that you’re not alone and that many mothers experience these emotions.
+Recognizing and addressing perinatal mental illness is crucial for the well-being of both mother and baby.
 With time, support, and self-compassion, you can work through these feelings and build the connection you hoped for.
 Bonding with your baby isn’t always instant, but it will come in its own time—and when it does, it will be deeply meaningful.